confluentinc/ksql/design-proposals/klip-11-DQL.md

 SELECT * FROM STREAM(SELECT * FROM myTable)
 ```

-we have two queries: and inner table query and an outer stream query, and the stream query has a stream as it's input and output type.
+we have two queries: and inner table query and an outer stream query, and the stream query has a stream as its input and output type.
 Hence, even if we allow a shorter notation as syntactic sugar:

 ```sql